 - SB 244 (Lara) Privacy Agencies: Personal Information.
 SB 244 enacts new statutory provisions that prohibit all state and local government agencies from collecting, recording, or using sensitive personal information, as defined, for any purpose other than assessing eligibility for public services or programs for which an application has been submitted.
-It exempts sensitive personal information, as defined, from the California Public Records Act unless disclosure meets specified requirements.
-Recent amendments include a section that appears to prevent the Chancellor's Office from receiving licensing information through a process with the Department of Consumer Affairs, established by SB 66 (Leyva, Chapter 770, Statutes of 2016) which was signed into law last year.
-However, the author's office is proposing amendments to the legislation that include removing the section that affects our ability to obtain licensing data. - Status: Passed in the Senate (27-12) and sent to the Assembly Judiciary, Privacy, and Consumer Protection Committee.
+It exempts sensitive personal information, as defined, from the California Public Records Act unless disclosure meets specified requirements. - Status: Passed in the Senate (27-12) and sent to the Assembly Judiciary, Privacy, and Consumer Protection Committee.